vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

-laughed, when he left the Court, after having put forward that defence, to think that it was received in silence instead of Homeric laugh- ter."
+laughed, when he left the Court, after having put forward that defence, to think that it was received in silence instead of Homeric laugh###ter."
 " I had intended to avoid the language of passion.
 But having the misfortune to sit through these ravings from morning to morning etc."
 Strong exception could have been taken to such
-"" ravings " and Mr. Tilak was nothing, if not extre- mely jealous of his rights.
-But he disdained to cri- ticise the satirical language which Mr. Branson used in his speech, which lasted for four hours.
+"" ravings " and Mr. Tilak was nothing, if not extre###mely jealous of his rights.
+But he disdained to cri###ticise the satirical language which Mr. Branson used in his speech, which lasted for four hours.
 The
 Judge thought it desirable to finish the case that day
-- — or rather that night ; and so, perhaps the Advocate- General brought his remarks to a hurried close.
+- — or rather that night ; and so, perhaps the Advocate###General brought his remarks to a hurried close.
 The Summing-up of the Judge followed — in lamp light, — and it was an adverse charge to the Jury.
 The Jury retired for consideration at about 8 p.m., and returned